zizheng-openai/runme/README.md

 ## Feedback

 Let us know what you think via [GitHub issues](https://github.com/runmedev/runme/issues/new) or submit a PR.
 Join the conversation [on Discord](https://discord.gg/runme).
-We're looking forward to hear from you.
+We're looking forward to hearing from you.

 ## Community